Akash-chowrasia/Smarty/README.md

 # Smarty-a-Mini-assistant-for-linux-users
-This is a research based application for providing ease to linux users. this application can perform almost all the functions needed by a linux users easily. some of them were listed below along with examples, how to talk with smarty.
+<p>This is a research based application for providing ease to linux users. this application can perform almost all the functions needed by a linux users easily. some of them were listed below along with examples, how to talk with smarty.
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 (1)Calculations
 DESCRIPTION: